Origin of the Armenians: Affinity with Neolithic farmers

-According to a study published in 2015, in which a genome-wide variation in 173 Armenians was analyzed and compared to 78 other worldwide populations, Armenians form a distinct genetic cluster linking the Near East, Europe, and the Caucasus.
+According to a study published in 2015, in which a genome-wide variation in 173 Armenians was analyzed and compared to 78 other worldwide populations, Armenians form a distinct genetic cluster linking West Asia, Europe, and the Caucasus.

-The genetic landscape in the Near East had more affinity to Neolithic Europe than the present populations do.
-Armenians seem to share a similar affinity to those Neolithic farmers as do other genetic isolates in the Near East, such as Greek Cypriots, Mizrahi Jews, and Middle Eastern Christian communities.
-Twenty-nine percent (29%) of Armenian ancestry seems to originate from an ancestral population that is best represented by Neolithic Europeans.
-This suggests that they may derive from a people who inhabited the Near East during the Neolithic expansion of Near Eastern farmers into Europe beginning around 8,000 years ago.
+The genetic landscape in West Asia had more affinity to Neolithic Europe than the present populations do.
+Armenians seem to share a similar affinity to those Neolithic farmers as do other genetic isolates in West Asia, such as Greek Cypriots, Mizrahi Jews, and Middle Eastern Christian communities.
+This suggests that they may derive from a people who inhabited the West Asia during the Neolithic expansion of West Asian farmers into Europe beginning around 8,000 years ago.

 An earlier study from 2011 has also shown a prevalence of Neolithic paternal chromosomes associated with the Agricultural Revolution.
-Collectively, they constitute 77% of the observed paternal lineages in the Armenian Plateau – 58% in Sason and an average of 84% in Ararat Valley, Gardman and Lake Van.
+Collectively, they constitute 77% of the observed paternal lineages in the Armenian Plateau — 58% in Sason and an average of 84% in Ararat Valley, Gardman and Lake Van.